These Amazing Tips Will Keep Your Plants Blooming Continuously and Longer! Read them and give your flowering plants a vivid lease of life!

 7. Success Lies in the Soil

 For containers, the soilless mix is a good choice.
-Some plants like lavender, periwinkle, bougainvilleas and Lenten rose prefer relatively infertile soil low in nutrients.
+Some plants like lavender, periwinkle, bougainvillaeas, and Lenten rose prefer relatively infertile soil low in nutrients.

 8. Water Only When Required

-Don’t use this instinct to your advantage; else you will end up with a bed of wilted plants early on in the season.
-Maintaining an optimal level of soil moisture ensures both bloom production and longevity of the plant.
+Don’t use this instinct to your advantage; else, you will end up with a bed of wilted plants early on in the season.
+Maintaining an optimal soil moisture level ensures both bloom production and the longevity of the plant.

-Balanced fertilizers work well for most of the plants, but a high-phosphorous formula helps plants divert their focus from vegetative growth to flowering.
-Also, don’t go overboard with fertilizing as you may end up harming the plants.
+Balanced fertilizers work well for most plants, but a high-phosphorous formula helps plants divert their focus from vegetative growth to flowering.
+Also, don’t go overboard with fertilizing as you may harm the plants.

 10. Allow for Complete Vegetative Growth

-The length of the growth period plays a major role in determining the productivity of your plants.
-A good vegetative growth is considered essential than the early flowering of plants.
-Indeed, the more growth you allow, the more leaves and side-branches your plants develop, and consequently, the more flowers they form.
-Some surefire ways to encourage vegetative growth is by using complete fertilizer initially and removing buds from young plants to help focus the plants’ energy on growth.
+The length of the growth period plays a significant role in determining the productivity of your plants.
+Good vegetative growth is considered more essential than the early flowering of plants.

 11. Watch Out for Pests